 In this example, the Harmean function returns the value 1.229508197.

-Further examples of the Excel Harmean function can be found on the Microsoft Office website.
+Further details and examples of the Excel Harmean function are provided on the Microsoft Office website.

 If you get an error from the Excel Harmean function this is likely to be one of the following: